y66y/y66y.github.io/_pages/about.md

 # 🎖 Honors and Awards
-- *Excellent Graduate of the Beihang University*, 2020
+- <u>Excellent Graduate of the Beihang University</u>, 2020
 - Excellent League Member of the Beihang University, 2018
 - First-Class Scholarship of the Beihang University, 2017-2020
 - *Excellent Undergraduate of the Ocean University of China*, 2017
+- Excellent Undergraduate Thesis of the Ocean University of China, 2017
-- *Excellent Undergraduate of Shandong Province*, 2017
+- <u>Excellent Undergraduate of Shandong Province</u>, 2017
 - Silver Award in National Electronic Design Competition 2016
 - Excellent Student of the Ocean University of China, 2016
-- *National Scholarship*, 2016
+- <u>National Scholarship</u>, 2016
-- *National Scholarship*, 2015
 - Excellent Student of the Ocean University of China, 2014
 - First-Class Scholarship, 2013-2017